Traffic light control and coordination: Terminology

 In Australia and New Zealand, the terminology is different.
-A "phase" is a period of time during which a set of traffic movements receive a green signal - equivalent to the concept of a "stage" in UK and USA.
-One electrical output from the traffic signal controller is called a "signal group" - similar to the UK and USA concept of "phase".
+A "phase" is a period of time during which a set of traffic movements receive a green signal - equivalent to the concept of a "stage" in UK.
+One electrical output from the traffic signal controller is called a "signal group" - similar to the UK's concept of "phase".
 PTV VISSIM also uses the signal group terminology.

+In the United States, an "interval" is a portion of a signal cycle during which none of the signal indications changes.
+A "phase" means the sum of right of way (green), change (yellow), and clearance (red) intervals assigned to an independent or combined traffic movements.

 Phases

 Phases are indications shown to traffic on traffic signal aspects (a single light on a signal head).
 For example, a green phase gives all traffic from a particular approach the right of way through the junction (bar turning traffic).
 In the UK, a filter phase allows non-conflicting traffic to make particular turns (normally left or ahead) through a junction.

 A movement is any path through the junction which vehicles or pedestrians are permitted to take.
 A movement is conflicting if these paths cross one another.
-Normally, conflicting movements are not permitted, except for opposed right or left turns (depening on driving side) or, in some jurisdictions, pedestrians and vehicles moving in parallel directions.
+Normally, conflicting movements are not permitted, except for opposed right or left turns (depending on driving side) or, in some jurisdictions, pedestrians and vehicles moving in parallel directions.